 A consent management platform (CMP) helps organizations manage digital consent from their customers and website visitors.
 A CMP provides a centralized interface where an organization can get an overview of all the consents they have received from their customers.

 With a CMP, you can stay compliant with privacy laws and ensure you only collect the data you have permission to collect.
 This article will discuss the benefits of having a consent management platform for your business.

 Benefits of Using a Consent Management Platform (CMP)

 Almost every website uses pixels to track data and gain more insights into the customer journey.
 However, according to the laws of many countries, you cannot load the scripts of pixels until a user has provided you with consent.
 Adhering to these laws can be a pain for most businesses.
 A consent management platform allows you to focus on business development rather than disregard data privacy laws.

 Let’s dive into discussing the five key benefits of using a CMP:

 #1) Automatically displays the correct consent requirement based on the visitor’s location

-“The Future of Commerce” trend report for 2022 by Shopify concluded that at least 28% of technology decision-makers worldwide expect that changes to customer data and privacy regulations will hinder their growth goals.
+“The Future of Commerce” trend report for 2022 by Shopify concluded that at least 28% of technology decision-makers worldwide expect changes to customer data and privacy regulations to hinder their growth goals.
 With eCommerce on the rise, companies aim to become part of the global market.
 However, each country has its own data privacy requirement.